basedCRM/NFT-Minting-Dapp/README.md

 https://docs.opensea.io/docs/metadata-standards

+Xs does not have much in the way of metadata.
+The primary purpose of this collection was just to study faces, and ship a NFT project with its own minting dapp.

 .:.

 The SRC folder contains all of the react | js | css files for the minting dapp.
 The Contract folder contains a single solidity contract.
-The Scripts folder contains a deploy script -- and is currently set to Goerli Testnet.
+The Scripts folder contains a deploy script -- and is currently set to Mainnet -- though you can get the Goerli RPC from the Alchemyapi dashboard.

 These were built by following the youtube tutorial.